 - square cake tray 20 x 20cm (add 10 cm more if doubling the recipe)

 - 3 eggs

-- ½ teaspoon xanthan gum (leave out if your store-bought flour already has xanthan gum)
+- ½ tsp xanthan gum (leave this out if your store-bought flour already has xanthan gum)

 - 2 ripe peaches, pitted and sliced in wedges

 - 2 ripe apricots, pitted and sliced in wedges

 - 2 plums, pitted and sliced in wedges